freeman-lab/awesome-restaurants/README.md

 ### contributions

 This is a highly subjective document, obviously, but contributions are welome!
 If you strongly **disagree** that a restaurant should be listed here, disagree with how it's categorized, or just want to discuss why it's here, open an Issue.
 If you want to **add** a restaurant, submit a Pull Request.
 If I've been to it and like it, we'll add it to the list.
-If I haven't tried it, we'll put it in the "To Try" category.
+If I haven't, we'll put it in the "To Try" category.
 And if our preferences diverge too much that's cool too, just fork and make your own!

 # the list